Clean Install macOS

 How to Get an Install File for an Older Version of macOS

 If you want to clean install your Mac but use an older version of macOS, you can definitely do so.
 All of these macOS versions can also be downloaded via App Store.
-Just click the needed macOS version, and follow the same instructions as in the case of macOS Monterey.
+Just click the needed macOS version, and follow the same instructions as in the case of macOS Sonoma.

 Click on the needed macOS version to download the installation file: